creativeoj/PickMyFood/README.md

 #PickMyFood mady by Okjin Shin 2019

 PickMyFood Inventory System is a web application designed for pick-up-food station owners to keep track of their menus.
-Using this application you can check menu flows by locations.
+Using this application, a user can check menu or product flows by locations, item and so on.

-Home:
-Welcome message and instruction view.
+A user can be able to create an account and edit items, menu, to-do lists.

+## Features
+-User Sign up: A user can create a new profile, allowing him or her to track inventory flows.

+-User Login: A user can login after creating a profile.
+Password will be hashed and salted.

+-User Home: A user will see welcome message and instruction.

 Locations:
-Creating location will need to name, location number,
+Creating and removing location would require location name and location number.

 Menu:
-Creating menu is first step in your items, it will make easy to add item quantities.
-Once you click "add item" you should see it immediately in you inventory.
+Creating a menu will make it easy to add items.
+Once you click "add item" you should see it in you inventory immediately.
-To remove a menu simply click "remove menu" which is next to the add menu button.
+To remove a menu, a user can simply click "remove menu" next to the add menu button.
-**if you remove a category, all items of that category will also be removed.
+**if you remove a menu, all items of that menu will also be removed.

 Inventory:
-Creating and removing items.
+Edit, Create, and Delete items.
+A user can create new items to track inventory flows.
+It will help to manage the entire items in the store.

 Search:
-You can search menu by using location number.
-You can view location name, number, quantity, and history.
+A user can view the inventory flows by searching by each location or an item.

 History:
-This is useful pert of this application to keep track of every change that happens.

-Task
+Every time you add a location, remove a menu, this application logs history of the change.
+A user can sort those changes by different categories.
+ToDo:
-User can add and remove task.
+A user can add and remove text to-do lists on a daily basis.